musefind/mobx-models/readme.md

   influencer: influencerSchema,
 })

+// Stores:
+class CollabStore {

-// Get a list of collabs by using a collection. class CollabStore {
+  // Get a list of collabs by using a collection. treat a collection like

-  // treat a collection like an observable array. collabs = new Collection(() => {
+  // an observable array.
+  collabs = new Collection(() => {
     // parse come's from the schema module, it parses data into the defined schema return api.get('/collabs').then(res => parse(res.collabs, collabSchema)) })

+  // Current variables should be always implemented using id's and not
+  // using the object itself.
   @observable currentCollabId = null

   @computed get currentCollab() {